pizour/crawler/README.md

 3. Re-use TCP connections for URLs with the same destination
 4. Test behavior on resourcefull hardware with tuned OS (file descriptors, tcp reuse, tcp recycle,...)
 5. Build production grade distributed Crawler system
-    a.
-Brake system into smaller single-functional micro-services
+    - Brake system into smaller single-functional micro-services
-    b.
-Build micro-services communication channels (APIs)
+    - Build micro-services communication channels (APIs)
-    c.
-In the beginning, offload 'getting_content' service:
+    - In the beginning, offload 'getting_content' service
     - build a scalable getting_content' architecture exposed via API and with L4 loadbalancer layer in front
     - it can be based on on-prem/public-cloud VMs, container systems or fully serverless (i.e. AWS API gateway/Lambda/SQS)
-    d.
-If required. other parts of the script can be micro-serviced (i.e. parsing function)
+    - If required. other parts of the script can be micro-serviced (i.e. parsing function)
 6. Improve script output - implement tree view
 7. Migrate script output to suistanable format (i.e. NoSQL db, K/V store)